 - That logic appears to be sound but fails to take into account one very important thing: the grace of God!
 God’s grace is big enough that it covers every sin you committed in the past, in the present, and in the future.

-2. Isn’t suicide a cheap and easy ticket to heaven?
+2. Is suicide a cheap/easy ticket to Heaven?

 A. It isn’t cheap or easy: the cost in human suffering is immeasurable.
 Look at the impact on those who love you and depend on you.
 It may be an easy way out for the individual, but somebody else ends up paying the price.

 B. The price is protracted: this family will now grow up without a husband and father.
 Something will be missing from their lives, for all their lives.
 If Maurice had stopped to think about all this, he never would have taken his own life.
 He loved his family too much to submit them to this pain.
 He was a baby Christian who had not learned how to apply Christian principles to solve the problems of life.